Volunteer Doula Service

 - C-section rates

 While nurses, doctors and midwives change shifts and must come and go to attend to other patients, our doulas remain with the woman in labor and her family continuously until her baby is born.
-UC San Diego's physicians, midwives and nurses welcome doulas in labor rooms; Hearts and Hands doulas are accustomed to the hospital's procedures and facilities.
+UC San Diego's physicians, midwives and nurses welcome doulas in labor rooms; Hearts & Hands' doulas are accustomed to the hospital's procedures and facilities.

 A doula's presence also helps partners participate at their own comfort level, assists busy hospital staff and greatly increases a mother’s overall satisfaction with her birthing experience.